Below we’ve put together a list of the pros and cons of hydrogen fuel cell cars.

 This might especially be the case if renewable energy (like solar or wind) was used to provide the electricity for the pyrolysis process

-Differing Reports On Wheel To Wheel Environmental Advantage Of Hydrogen Vehicles
+There Are Differing Reports On The Wheel To Wheel Environmental Advantage Of Hydrogen Vehicles

 Some reports say hydrogen sourced from natural gas is lower in emissions than electricity for full electric battery vehicles, and less than half of equivalent gasoline vehicle emissions.

-But, other reports say emission reductions aren’t significant due to GHG emissions from the natural gas reformation process.
+But, other reports indicate that emission reductions aren’t significant due to GHG emissions from the natural gas reformation process.

 When you add in the amount of energy hydrogen fuel might require, and the energy conversion efficiency of hydrogen, compared to full electric vehicles, there might be more accuracy behind the hydrogen fuel production process being heavier in emissions.

-Compared to fuel stations for conventional cars, there’s far far fewer hydrogen fuel stations.
+Compared to fuel stations for conventional cars, there’s might be far fewer hydrogen fuel stations available in many cities.

-In some cities, there’s no hydrogen fuel stations.
+In some cities, there may even be no hydrogen fuel stations.

 Hydrogen Fuel Stations & Infrastructure Are Not Cheap

-Each station costs about $2 million to $3 million according to various estimates
+Each station might cost about $2 million to $3 million according to various estimates

 From cmu.edu:

-If hydrogen vehicle technology changes a lot of the coming years and decades, initial buyers could see their re-sale prices decrease as the technology in their car becomes outdated or inferior
+If hydrogen vehicle technology changes a lot over the coming years and decades, having an outdated or inferior technology car may mean their re-sale price drops.

 After production, hydrogen needs to be stored for transport, stored at fuel stations, and also stored in vehicle fuel tanks.